Banksia elegans: Taxonomy

 In 2005, Mast, Eric Jones and Shawn Havery published the results of their cladistic analyses of DNA sequence data for Banksia.
 They inferred a phylogeny greatly different from the accepted taxonomic arrangement, including finding Banksia to be paraphyletic with respect to Dryandra.
 A new taxonomic arrangement was not published at the time, but early in 2007 Mast and Thiele initiated a rearrangement by transferring Dryandra to Banksia, and publishing B. subg.
 Spathulatae for the species having spoon-shaped cotyledons; in this way they also redefined the autonym B. subg.
 Banksia.
 They foreshadowed publishing a full arrangement once DNA sampling of Dryandra was complete.
 In the meantime, if Mast and Thiele's nomenclatural changes are taken as an interim arrangement, then B. elegans is placed in B. subg.
 Banksia.

 Distribution and habitat

-Banksia elegans only occurs only over a 65 km2 area north and west of Eneabba, where it grows in small scattered populations consisting of fewer than 100 plants each.
+Banksia elegans occurs only over a 65 km2 area north and west of Eneabba, where it grows in small scattered populations consisting of fewer than 100 plants each.
 The populations are found between the vicinities of Mt Peron near Jurien Bay and Walkaway, on flat sandplains of less than 50 m in elevation.
 Stands are often found near winter-wet depressions.
 The surrounding vegetation is low shrubland or woodland.
 Associated species include Banksia attenuata, B. prionotes and B. menziesii.